 Your First Saturn Return Occurs at Ages 27-30

-I once had an Astrology client who was 28 when her Father unexpectedly passed on.
-The family was unaware that he had a pressing health issue, and lived in an isolated town far from her.
-Had she come from a large family, her everyday life would not have been affected as much once she had a chance to accept this loss.
-Her Mother was an old-fashioned 1950’s Mom who never worked outside the home, did not drive, and was totally grief-stricken.
-There was a teenage brother, but he was not old enough to drive either.
-My client was living in a chaotic and stressful situation where she was trying to keep her own commitments, but also many of theirs, and in general doing lots of hand holding.
+When I was 27 years old, my Father unexpectedly passed on.
+Our family was unaware that he had a pressing health issue, and they lived in an isolated town far from me.
+Had I come from a large family, my everyday life would not have been affected as much once I had a chance to accept this loss.
+My Mother was an old-fashioned 1950’s Mom who never worked outside the home, did not drive, and was totally grief-stricken.
+But we were very close and it was so difficult to see how devastated she was.
+My brother was a teenager, but he was not old enough to drive either.
+I was living in a chaotic and stressful situation where I was trying to keep my own commitments, but also many of theirs, and in general doing lots of hand holding.

-She faced all this added responsibility in spite of her own sorrow at losing her Dad.
-She was married and running her own household, worked full time, and went to college some nights.
-It took her a long time to teach the Mom and brother to drive and to get them standing on their own two feet.
-It occurred to me that she almost had to step into a Fatherly role to fill the void in the family.
+I faced all this added responsibility in spite of my own sorrow at losing my Dad.
+I was married for three years, running my own household, worked full time, and went to college two nights a week.
+It took me a long time and all my weekends to teach Mom and my brother to drive, and to get them standing on their own two feet.
+But they did, and I was so proud of them.
+It occurred to me that I almost had to step into a Fatherly role to fill the void in the family.
 But planet Saturn does represent the Father in Astrology.
-This person was a responsible one, and it did not seem she deserved these added burdens at a painful time in her life too.
-But Saturn is a karmic planet, so what lesson did she need to learn?
-The sudden loss made her understand she should never take any person she loved for granted, because one day they could suddenly be gone.
-Until this day, she ends many a phone call with “I love you”, just in case.
+I was always a responsible person, and it did not seem like I deserved these added burdens at a painful time in my life too.
+But Saturn is a karmic planet, so what lesson did I need to learn?
+The sudden loss and added responsibility forced me to understand that I should never take any person I loved for granted, because one day they could suddenly be gone.
+Until this day, I end many phone calls with “I love you”, just in case.

 Difficult, painful situations like these are why people worry about their Saturn returns.
 They come about more than one time in your life, every 27-30 years.
 So you will experience a second one when you are around 57-60, and if you live a long and healthy life, 87-90.